AngosoStefan/MultiTetris/Readme.md

 # SHELL SCREEN RESOLUTION

+Right click > Profile > Profile Preference
-The 'screen' MUST be composed of a 25 row by 80 column matrix of character locations.
+The have a better experience, set the Font to : FreeMono 12 The 'screen' MUST be composed of a 25 row by 80 column matrix of character locations.
 Manually check it into your shell settings.
 Without this configuration the gotoxy() goes wrong.